Virginia Goatley, Professor; Department Chair

 Education Building-Room 309: (518) 442-5104

-Dr. Virginia Goatley is the Department Chair and a Professor in the Department of Reading at the University at Albany.
+Dr. Virginia Goatley is the Department Chair and a Professor in the Department of Literacy Teaching and Learning at the University at Albany.
 Her primary research interest is preventing reading and writing difficulties for children.
 Her research focuses on teacher preparation and professional development that supports effective classroom practice, including the accreditation and assessment of teacher preparation.
 In collaboration with colleagues at the Child Research and Study Center, she is co-investigator for two recent federally funded grants through IES and FIPSE, focused on the literacy coursework in teacher preparation programs, with a special emphasis on meeting the needs of all learners.
 In her earlier project with National Research Center for English Learning and Achievement (CELA), she studied the integration of literacy and social studies across the elementary grades.

-Dr. Goatley served as the Vice Dean in the School of Education (2008-09).
+Dr. Goatley served as the Department Chair since 2013, and Vice Dean in the School of Education (2008-09).
 As Associate Dean for Professional Studies (2003-08) she led the effort toward successful accreditation of the UAlbany Teacher Education Program via the Teacher Education Accreditation Council (TEAC).
 In addition, she coordinated the "Undergraduate Pathways" for all undergraduate students participating in the educational studies minor.
 She is a regular participant in national and state-wide efforts for teacher education.
 In 2011-12, she served as Director of Research for the International Reading Association.

 Dr. Goatley has taught the following courses: